angry-monsters/angry-monsters.github.io/.github/ISSUE_TEMPLATE/compendium-addition.md

 ---

 Briefly describe the monsters you have included.
-To upload your .monster file, first change the extension to .txt and then drag-and-drop into the window,
+To upload your .monster file, first change the extension to .txt and then drag-and-drop into the window.